Wallace, Idaho: Pollution versus jobs

+Historic preservation

 Through the period of mine closures, Wallace had troubles of its own.
 In 1956, the Federal government authorized the Interstate Highway System and construction got under way.
 Then city leaders in Wallace learned that plans for Interstate 90 in Idaho would virtually wipe out the entire downtown.
 Their response is outlined in a section below.
 But the key event occurred in 1979, when several blocks of downtown Wallace were listed on the National Register of Historic Places as a historic district, the Wallace Historic District.

-Since then, locals have made concerted and long-term efforts to recast the town as a destination for tourism and recreation.
-There are many historically interesting sites in the downtown area and, as noted above, a number of recreational sites nearby.
-The Wallace Chamber of Commerce lists over a dozen attractions in Wallace itself or within easy driving distance.
-Besides the Northern Pacific Depot Museum, visitors may visit the "Center of the Universe" (see In Popular Culture section).